|Based in||British Virgin Islands|

 |Support||24/7 Live chat|

-Surfshark is one of the newer VPN services that launched just a few short years ago in 2018.
-Despite being a relative newcomer in the VPN space, Surfshark is a very polished service.
-And as we discovered in this Surfshark review, it is putting up very impressive test results with fast speeds and advanced security features.
+Surfshark is one of the newer VPN services, having launched in 2018.
+Despite being a relative newcomer in the VPN space, Surfshark is gaining serious attention.
+And as we discovered in this Surfshark review, this VPN is putting up very impressive test results with fast speeds and advanced security features.

 But there are also a few drawbacks we discovered.
 Keep reading to see if Surfshark is a good fit for your needs, or if you should consider other options.